IBM/cloudpakforapps-workshop/workshop/exercise-1/README.md

 ![The application running in debug mode](images/js_lab1_endpoint.png)

-Update the message and save the change.
+Make an update to the application by opening the `app.js` file and editing the message.
+Then save the file.

 ![Change the message](images/js_lab1_code_change.png)

-The debugger will now rebuild the container and reload the application for you.
+Appsody will now rebuild the container and reload the application for you.

 Refresh the browser to see the changes: